 APPENDIX: Model outputs and model details.

 Figure 1.
 Epidemic curves for the vulnerable population only.
 Enhanced shielding for 24 weeks.
 Note that for 80% or 100% efficacy the first peak is the highest.
 The strategy does not work for 60%, 40%, 20% or 0% efficacy.
-Cumulative Is ranges from 0.58 (0% efficacy) to 0.11 (100%).
+Cumulative Is ranges from 0.76 (0% efficacy) to 0.09 (100%).
+Red shading denotes the duration of the intervention.

 Figure 2.
 Epidemic curves for the non-vulnerable population only.
+Red shading denotes the duration of the intervention.

 Figure 3.
-Epidemic curves for the recovered population (assuming SIRS).
+Epidemic curves for the recovered population (assuming SIRS).Depicted here is the total proportion recovered (i.e. Rv + Rnv).
+Red shading denotes the duration of the intervention.

 Figure 4.
 Assumed changes in transmission rates from non-vulnerable to vulnerable and within vulnerable population.